 SA Objectives Assumptions Development sites that are in or within close proximity to a historic landscape feature could potential have an impact on those features, however uncertainly exists, as appropriate mitigation may avoid adverse effects and could have potential benefits.
-Therefore the following assumptions will be made in related to Site Specific Question 6.
-Sites that are entirely or mainly in within a historic landscape feature have the potential to result in a significant negative effect ().
+Therefore the following assumptions will be made in related to Site Specific Question 6. • Sites that are entirely or mainly in within a historic landscape feature have the potential to result in a significant negative effect ().
 Sites that are adjacent to or in close proximity to a historic landscape feature have the potential to result in a minor negative effect (-).
 All other sites will be score neutral (N).
 Site Specific Question 7 Development sites that are in or within close proximity to sites of archaeological importance could potential have an impact on those features, as appropriate mitigation may avoid adverse effects and could have potential benefits.
 Therefore the following assumptions have been made in relation to Site Specific Question 7.
 Sites that are entirely or mainly within sites of archaeological importance are likely to a have a significant negative effect () in addition sites in close proximity to a site of archaeological importance are likely to have a negative effect with uncertainty (-).
 It may be possible that a site in close proximity is view to have a significant effect () due to the nature of the archaeological site in question.
 All other sites will be score neutral (N).
-3. To protect and enhance buildings, features and All types of Site Options areas of archaeological, cultural and historic value and their setting.
-The NPPF para 132 states that the 'significance of a heritage asset can be harmed or lots through alteration or destruction of the heritage asset or development within its setting'.
-Development could also enable the enhancement of an asset preserving or revealing importance elements.
-Site Specific Question 1 Therefore the following assumptions will be made in relation to Site Specific Question 1.
+3. To protect and enhance buildings, features and areas of archaeological, cultural and historic value and their setting.
+The NPPF para 132 states that the 'significance of a heritage asset can be harmed or lots through alteration or Site Specific Question 1 Therefore the following assumptions will be made in relation to Site Specific Question 1.